Eptagone/Vite.AspNetCore/examples/README.md

 ## Available Examples

-- [ViteNET.RazorPages](ViteNET.RazorPages/README.md) - An example of using `Vite.AspNetCore` with Razor Pages.
+- [ViteNET.RazorPages](basic/ViteNET.RazorPages/README.md) - An example of using `Vite.AspNetCore` with Razor Pages.
-- [ViteNET.MVC](ViteNET.MVC/README.md) - An example of using `Vite.AspNetCore` with MVC.
+- [ViteNET.MVC](basic/ViteNET.MVC/README.md) - An example of using `Vite.AspNetCore` with MVC.
-- [ViteNET.BlazorServer](ViteNET.BlazorServer/README.md) - An example of using `Vite.AspNetCore` with Blazor Server.